Ubiwhere/urban4cast/README.md

 This file works with a pre-defined 10 periods and a frequency of 10 minutes.

 **When running Prophet, there needs to be two defined columns, `ds` and `y`.**

+### Traffic Flow

+This solution is based on historical data obtained on the open-source data from [Paris Data](#https://parisdata.opendatasoft.com/explore/dataset/comptages-routiers-permanents/).

+The `trafficflow.py` script accepts a CSV (comma-delimited file) with columns:
+  - Time (rennamed as `ds`) (with format yyyy-mm-dd hh:mm:ss);
+  - "Etat_traffic" (renamed as `y`)
+  - And 3 more columns (q - Throughput (number of vehicles counted during the hour), k - Occupancy rate (as a percentage of the time the measuring station is occupied by vehicles per hour) and etat_barre - Open state or not (barred, unknown or invalid) to the circulation)

+Similarly to `parking4cast_bystreet.py`, it can also be defined by road by adding a sixth column which defines the label of the track observed (libelle)
+This file works with a pre-defined 10 periods and a frequency of 2 hours.

 # Using the docker image